unahouExosite/docs/portals/README.md

 `POST /api/portals/v1/users/{user-id}/profile/picture`

-Set user profile picture by uploading file.
+Set a user's profile picture by uploading a file.

 ##### Permissions

-One of the following:

-* User can set his profile picture.
+* User can set his own profile picture.
 * User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request

-* Request body is the file user intends to upload and only supports png image file.
+* Request body is the file the caller intends to upload.
+Only png images are supported.
 * Requires authentication.

 ##### Response

-* `201 Created`: Returned if the user profile picture is uploaded successfully.
+* `201 Created`: Returned if the user's profile picture was uploaded and set successfully.
 * `400 Bad Request`: Returned if request body is invalid.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to upload callee user's profile picture.
+    * Returned if the caller does not have permission to set the user's profile picture.
 * `404 Not Found`: Returned if the user id is invalid.

 ##### Example